sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 Using Substitution Tags
 {% endanchor h3 %}

-Substitution tags allow you to easily generate dynamic content for each recipient on your contact list.
-When you send to a list of recipients you can specify substitution tags specific to each recipient.
+Substitution tags allow you to use any custom field data you've added to Marketing Campaigns to dynamically generate unique content for each recipient of your campaign.
+A common example is to add a recipient's first name to the body (or even the subject line) of your campaign.

 *To add a substitution tag to your campaign:*